-During lockdown they’ll be uploading as many products as possible onto their website, click & collect will still be available, but days and times will be restricted.
 If you’re after a card, they can write any message for you and send it out or gift wrap anything and send as a present!

 Not only do I love the name of this place (obvs), the shop itself sits bright and boldly on Stokes Croft with colourful artwork emblazoned across its facade.
 Inside is equally beautiful art, art-based homeware and gifts which can also be found online.

 Tucked away in Wapping Wharf, this little treasure trove of contemporary European design features eye-catching fair trade products, children’s toys and homeware, festive items, cards, outdoor essentials, cooking paraphernalia, jewellery and indulgent body care.
-Click and collect will be available from 5 November.

 Brand new to Wapping Wharf, Frankly encourages a less wasteful, more conscious approach to gifting.
 Their brands are selected for their beautiful, unique products, but also for their ethical and sustainable ethos.
 Browse chocolate, candles, jewellery, bags, mugs and more in their online shop.
-Free local delivery BS1-BS14 during lockdown.

 Independent Design Collective